cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 The Blind function encodes an input message and blinds it with the server's public key.
 It outputs the blinded message to be sent to the server, encoded as a byte string, and the corresponding inverse, an integer.
 RSAVP1 and EMSA-PSS-ENCODE are as defined in
 {{Sections 5.2.2 and 9.1.1 of !RFC8017}}, respectively.

 If this function fails with an "invalid blind" error, implementations SHOULD retry the function again.
-The probability of multiple such errors in sequence is negligible.
+The probability of one or more such errors in sequence is negligible.
+See {{errors}} for more information about dealing with such errors.

 Note that this function invokes RSAVP1, which is defined to throw an optional error for invalid inputs.
 However, this error cannot occur based on how RSAVP1 is invoked, so this error is not included in the list of errors for Blind.

 ~~~
 Blind(pkS, msg)